Dr Michelle Ellis speaking to a group of young women about the Girls' Programming Network.

-Advancing the role of women in IT: Girls teaching girls coding
+Advancing the role of women in IT: Girls teaching girls how to code!

-ECU is proud to be a member of the SAGE Pilot of the Athena SWAN charter in Australia.
-This initiative promotes gender equality and encourages opportunities for girls in STEM.
+ECU is proud to be a member of SAGE’s Athena SWAN Australia.
+This initiative promotes gender equality and encourages opportunities for women in STEM.

 Please leave a comment about your rating so we can better understand how we might improve the page.